GeauxWeisbeck4/andrews-logseq-graph/pages/3 Variables and Statements.md

 		- ### 3.1.3 Boolean Types
 			- In C, 0 = "false" & non-zero = "true"
 			- You can declare boolean types as ints but...
-				- Technically you should be setting a `bool` value to `true` or `false`, or the resul tof some expression that evalua
+				- Technically you should be setting a `bool` value to `true` or `false`, or the result of some expression that evaluates to either
+			- Be careful if you mix and match since the numeric value of `true` is 1 probably, and if you are relying on some other positive value to be true, you will be in for a